Psychology Intermediate

 • Annual plan savings — show annual cost beside monthly to anchor value of committing

 Each of these is a single-variable test with measurable revenue impact.
 For methodology, see A/B Testing Best Practices.
+Anchoring works in concert with the Decoy Effect — both use comparison to shift perceived value.

 Frequently Asked Questions